NJ man loses $80K in life savings after routine bank transfer

 Chime wanted Alexander to provide unemployment verification, but Citibank didn't ask for any documentation and wouldn't disclose why all his money was frozen.

 "Every time I contacted them, they haven't given me a reason," Alexander said.
-"They said the block was out of their scope, go to the branch.
-When I went the branch, they said call me over the phone."
+"They said the block was out of their scope and I need to go to the branch.
+So when I went to the branch, they said there's nothing they can do for me.
+(They said) I need to call them over the phone."

 With rent and bills due, Alexander was at a loss.